MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-overview.md

 ---
-title: Overview of object detection model - AI Builder | Microsoft Docs
+title: Overview of the object detection model - AI Builder | Microsoft Docs
 description: Provides an overview of how you can use object detection models in AI Builder to add intelligence to your apps
 author: amina196
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: